After doing this Lesson you will be able to

 Create a file called

 mytextfile.txt and put the text "version 1 of my text" in it.
-One easy way to do this on the command line is with this command:
+Here is an easy way to do this on the command line:

 $ echo "version 1 of my text" > mytextfile.txt